Self-equilibration theorem in quantum-point contacts of interacting electrons: time-dependent quantum fluctuations of tunnel transport beyond the Levitov-Lesovik scattering approach: The proof of SE-theorem and SE-lemma

 and

-Obviously, functions (B18,B19) fulfill the condition (B3) of the validity of FCS-versions of S-Theorem and S-lemma.
+Obviously, functions (B18,B19) fulfill the condition (B3) of the validity of FCS-versions of S-Theorem and S-lemma from Ref.[38].
 After such redefinition of quantum potentials in expansion (B16), one can straightforwardly apply the proof of more simple S-Theorem and S-lemma of Ref.[38] to more general FCS (full counting statistics) case of interest.

 Now, evidently, for each sequence of $ k $ (and $ n-k $) connected integrations in each term of $ k $-th (and $ (n-k) $-th) order in the infinite sum of r.h.s. of Eq.(B16) one can repeat the same line of logic steps as in the proof of S-Lemma from the Appendix B of Ref.[38] just replacing everywhere $ f(\tau) $ by $ f_{+\xi}(\tau) $ in the sequence of $ k $- and by $ f_{-\xi}(\tau) $ in the sequence of $n-k $ integrations, correspondingly.
-As the result, one will obtain for any even natural $ l $ a following statement
+Below it will be proven for any even natural $ l $ that